rayxke/kiritos-classroom/site/content/sks/fall2023/7C-english/assignment3.md

 ---
 ---
 ## Instructions
-* Prepare a presentation about how we can affect the environment in a positive way.
+* Prepare a presentation about how we can stay safe in a dangerous situation (i.e. fire, tornado, tsunami).
 * Should be *3-5 minutes*.
 * The Powerpoint should be NO MORE than 10 slides.
 * Powerpoint should NOT contain full sentences.